apache/pulsar-site/docs/txn-what.md

 id: txn-what
 title: What are transactions?
 sidebar_label: "Concept"
+escription: Get a comprehensive understanding of transactions in Pulsar.
 ---

 Transactions strengthen the message delivery semantics of Apache Pulsar and [processing guarantees of Pulsar Functions](functions-concepts.md#processing-guarantees-and-subscription-types).
-The Pulsar Transaction API supports atomic writes and acknowledgments across multiple topics.
+The Pulsar transaction API supports atomic writes and acknowledgments across multiple topics.

 Transactions allow: